weblineindia/React-Native-Expandable-Flatlist/README.md

 ## Need Help?

-We also provide a free, basic support for all users who want to use this ReactNative Banner View in their software project.
-In case you want to customize this Banner View to suit your development needs, then feel free to contact our [ReactNative developers](https://www.weblineindia.com/hire-react-native-developers.html).
+We also provide a free, basic support for all users who want to use this ReactNative Expandable Flatlist component in their software project.
+In case you want to customize this Expandable Flatlist component to suit your development needs, then feel free to contact our [ReactNative developers](https://www.weblineindia.com/hire-react-native-developers.html).

 -----